William Taylor (missionary): South Africa

-Between 1856 and 1883, he traveled in many parts of the world as an evangelist.
-His vast missionary travels included Australia and South Africa (1863-1866); England, the West Indies, British Guiana, and Ceylon (1866-1870); India (1870-1875); South America (1875-1884); and Liberia, Angola, Congo, and Mozambique (1885-1896).
-He was elected Missionary Bishop of Africa on May 22, 1884, and retired in 1896 to California.
 His son Henry Reed Taylor was born in Cape Town became a pioneer ornithologist of California.
 As stated in his book "The Flaming Torch in Darkest Africa," the title of the work was adopted by the bishop according to the nickname given to him by the local community.
 In the introduction, written by Henry M. Stanley, it states, "The natives everywhere on the territories where his missionary work called him knew him as 'The Flaming Torch,' or 'Fire Stick,' as some might translate the Zulu word Isikunisivutayp."